hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/keys_and_signatures/README.md

 # Theory
-MCUboot has some detailed documentation on how its built, including security features at [MCUboot docs](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/mcuboot/wrapper.html).
+MCUboot has some detailed documentation on how it is built, including security features at [MCUboot docs](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/mcuboot/wrapper.html).
 The nRF Connect SDK also has some information about bootloaders and security at [Secure Boot](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/nrf/security_chapter.html#secure-boot).
 Before reading further, I recommend having a look at the more basic theory under [Bootloader samples](../).

-## Hash andn verification
+## Hash and verification
 You can calculate a hash of an image to verify that the image has not changed.
 For example google "sha256 tutorial" if you want to know more.